 The old way of doing things – reacting individually to customer complaints or failures and line hold-ups after a breakdown had already happened – was like crawling through a dark tunnel.
 No matter how fast or how efficient support services were, failure patterns could take months to be identified and, meanwhile, lines would be stopped, costs would be accumulating and dissatisfied customers – whether B2B or B2C - would be inclined to take their business elsewhere.
 Using IoT to manage predictive maintenance is more responsive, more effective, improves customer satisfaction and saves money.

-To read more about how Orange Business Services is helping industrial enterprises leverage the power of IoT, please visit our manufacturing solutions website.
+To read more about how Orange Business is helping industrial enterprises leverage the power of IoT, please visit our manufacturing solutions website.

-Before joining Orange Business Services, Pier Giuseppe Dal Farra served as Chief Operating Officer of ASTES4 SA, a Swiss-based tech company specializing in mechanical design and automation software.
+Before joining Orange Business, Pier Giuseppe Dal Farra served as Chief Operating Officer of ASTES4 SA, a Swiss-based tech company specializing in mechanical design and automation software.
 He was also cofounder of IPenable Inc., a company which pioneered the deployment of IoT in the Energy Vertical Sector.
 Today he is an IoT Industry Business Expert at Orange, focusing on all things IoT.